 This arrangement of "The Skye Boat Song" can be played as a piano solo or to accompany singers.
 You can download the sheet music, mp3 and midi versions using the links in the left-hand menu.
 More folk songs can be found in our article about Folk Music & Songs.
 "The Skye Boat Song" has now reached a new audience when Bear McCreary used it as the title song for the TV Series "Outlander".

 The audio controls below allow you to play the mp3 version of The Skye Boat Song (Outlander theme) for piano or you can download the MP3 file.
-You can also download the midi version of The Skye Boat Song (Outlander theme) for piano or alternatively edit/play the midi file.
+You can also download the midi version of The Skye Boat Song (Outlander theme) for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for The Skye Boat Song (Outlander theme) for piano in PDF format.